 Lesson 1: Racing To Anywhere Can Get Very Tiring

-If you travel like the Hare and sprint from start to finish your entire trip you’ll probably burn out from fatigue.
-Not only that, you most likely won’t enjoy the experience either.
+If you travel like the Hare and run like crazy from start to finish you’ll probably burn out from fatigue.

 Being a slow traveler is like being a tortoise, you leave the starting gate at a leisurely pace.
-You are not sprinting off the plane in Florence and rushing to climb the Duomo, then off to get a selfie with Michelangelo’s David, all before your 3 pm check-in at the hotel.
+There is no sprinting off the plane in Florence to climb the Duomo and get a selfie with Michelangelo before your 3 pm check-in.

-Taking it slow means going to your hotel first, relaxing a bit, enjoying a good meal, getting a good night’s sleep and starting your travels the next day.
+Taking it slow means going to your hotel first to relax, enjoy a good meal, and getting a good night’s sleep before starting your travels the next day.

 The goal of slow travel is to get to the finish line (home) feeling as good or better than when you left.
 The goal should never be to collapse in complete and utter exhaustion on your living room couch.